KarMiles/polish-girl-painting/README.md

 - add the property,
 - download a HTML verification file,
 - upload the file to the site tested,
-- confirm successfull upload by visiting the uploaded file in the browser,
+- confirm successful upload by visiting the uploaded file in the browser,
 - verify by clicking the link supplied on the Testing Tool page.

 ## 3.ii Content Marketing

 **Content**

 While keywords help users find the website, content is what will keep them.
-It has been an intention during creating content for this project that is is:
+It has been an intention during the creating content for this project that it is:
 - useful,
-- well informed and
+- well informed,
 - trustworthy for the user.

 Maintaining those properties should positively influence search engines rankings for the site.